yiningnie/yiningnie.github.io/index.md

 Recent and selected presentations that have not (yet) appeared in a paper version.
 Feel free to email me for other materials not listed here.

 - Dal Farra, Chiara, Silvia Silleresi, Fabienne Martin, Yining Nie, Artemis Alexiadou and Maria Teresa Guasti.
 2024.
-Does occluding the agent’s body affect Italian children's production of argument structure? <br>
+Does occluding the agent's body affect Italian children's production of argument structure? <br>
 *GALA 16*, NOVA University of Lisbon. [[slides](/files/Dal Farra-Silleresi-Martin-Nie-Alexiadou-Guasti-GALA-2024.pdf)]

 - Nie, Yining.
 2024.
 Distinguishing Tagalog valency and voice.<br>